losnappas/text-file-terminal/README.md

 Create a headless terminal and control it via a FIFO.
 Only tested on linux, might work on *nix.

 Integration for kakoune editor is provided in `rc/text-file-terminal.kak`.
+It depends on [kak-ansi](https://github.com/eraserhd/kak-ansi) for highlighting.

 ## Usage